 |The Old Barn||Self Catering||Flexible||2||4||2|

-Situated on a quiet lane, the old stone built 2 storey barn was converted last year and has 4000m² of gardens with views of a lake on the adjoining property and surrounding countryside.
-It is within walking distance of the picturesque village of Saint Jean de Cole with its restaurants, shop and Tourist Information Office.
+Situated on a quiet lane, the old stone built 2 storey barn was recently converted and has 4000m² of gardens with views of a lake on the adjoining property and surrounding countryside.
+It is within walking distance of the picturesque village of Saint Jean de Cole with its restaurants, shops and Tourist Information Office.

 The barn's bright interior has ground floor open plan 40 sq mtr lounge/kitchen/dining area with feature stone walls and beamed ceiling.
 The french doors lead to the dining patio with a garden and lake view.
 From your comfortable sofa you can watch UK Freeview tv and use the free wi-fi.